Bylaws Of The American Association Of Intensive English Programs

 The name of this Association shall be the American Association of Intensive English Programs (AAIEP), d/b/a EnglishUSA.
 This shall be a not-for-profit professional association.

-The object of this Association shall be to promote ethical and professional standards for intensive English programs; to encourage and facilitate evaluation of intensive English programs; to provide liaison between intensive English programs and organizations which use their services and those whose actions affect them, including but not limited to U.S. and foreign government agencies, sponsors, admissions officers and counselors; and to increase awareness abroad of opportunities for English language study in the United States.
+The object of this Association shall be to promote ethical and professional standards for intensive English programs; to provide liaison between intensive English programs and organizations which use their services and those whose actions affect them, including but not limited to U.S. and foreign government agencies, sponsors, admissions officers and counselors; and to increase awareness abroad of opportunities for English language study in the United States.

 Section 1.
 The membership of this Association shall be limited to intensive English programs located in the United States which are accredited by The Commission on English Language Program Accreditation (CEA) or by the Accrediting Council for Continuing Education and Training (ACCET) or which are under the sole governance of a regionally accredited institution.

 Section 4.
 Membership dues are payable annually.
-The Treasurer shall notify members who are in arrears.
-There will be a late fee of $50 for dues paid 60 days past the due date, and those whose fees are not paid within 120 days thereafter shall be automatically dropped from membership.
+The Executive Director shall notify members who are in arrears.
+There will be a late fee of $50 for dues paid 60 days past the due date, and those whose fees are not paid within 90 days thereafter shall be automatically dropped from membership.

 Section 5.
 Any member may resign effective immediately upon notification to the Executive Board in writing.
 Dues are not refundable.

 Section 6.
-Honorary membership may be offered to organizations or individuals on the basis of criteria proposed by the Executive Board and approved by the members at the annual business meeting.
+Honorary membership may be offered to organizations or individuals on the basis of criteria proposed by the Executive Board.
 An honorary member shall have none of the obligations of membership in the Association, but shall be entitled to all the privileges except those of making motions, of voting, and of holding office.

 Section 7.
 All rights and privileges of members shall be exercised by the directors of the member programs or designated representatives appointed by the directors.
 Persons acting as designated representatives shall be members of the staff or faculty of the programs they represent.
-On any occasion only one person shall exercise the rights and privileges of membership for member programs.
+On any occasion when a vote is called, only one person from each program shall exercise the voting rights and privileges of membership.

 Applications for Membership and Renewals of Membership

 Section 3.
 Renewal of membership.
-Prior the beginning of each membership year, the member must resubmit proof of current accreditation (copy of certificate for CEA or ACCET accreditation or the most recent letter of accreditation from a regional accrediting body for universities or colleges), and payment of dues for the following membership year.
-Failure to complete this process by the designated deadline shall be deemed a voluntary resignation from membership in AAIEP.
-Any member that has failed to reapply as per the timeline stipulated in Article III, Section 4 shall receive written notice of the upcoming termination of membership.
-Such termination shall not preclude the member’s reapplying in the future; however, such member shall in such an instance be required to submit an application form and be considered as a new applicant to AAIEP.
+Prior to the beginning of each membership year, program must resubmit proof of current accreditation (copy of certificate for CEA or ACCET accreditation or the most recent letter of accreditation from a regional accrediting body for universities or colleges), and payment of dues for the following membership year.
+In addition, member programs must update profile information, if applicable.
+Failure to complete this process by the designated deadline shall be deemed a voluntary resignation from membership in EnglishUSA.
+Any program that has failed to reapply as per the timeline stipulated in Article III, Section 4 shall receive written notice of the upcoming termination of membership.
+Such termination shall not preclude the program’s reapplying in the future; however, such member program shall in such an instance be required to submit an application form and be considered as a new applicant to EnglishUSA.

 Section 4.
 Acceptance or denial of application for renewal of membership.
-Upon receipt of a timely application for renewal of membership, the renewal application shall be reviewed and the member shall be notified in due course of the decision.
-In the event it is not possible to make a decision on the member’s application prior to the expiration of the member’s term of membership, the member’s term of membership shall be automatically extended until such time as the Executive Board reviews the renewal application to decide the matter.
-The Executive Board may decide to accept or deny the member’s application for renewal of membership.
-If accepted, the member shall be notified in due course.
-If denied, the member shall be notified by letter, sent by registered or certified mail, return receipt requested.
+Upon receipt of a timely application for renewal of membership, the renewal application shall be reviewed and the program shall be notified in due course of the decision.
+In the event it is not possible to make a decision on the program’s application prior to the expiration of the program’s term of membership, the program’s term of membership shall be automatically extended until such time as the Executive Director reviews the renewal application to decide the matter.
+The Executive Board may decide to accept or deny the program’s application for renewal of membership.
+If accepted, the program shall be notified in due course.
+If denied, the program shall be notified by letter, sent by registered or certified mail, return receipt requested.
 The letter shall include an explanation of the reasons for denial.
-The letter shall further notify the member that it shall have thirty (30) days from the date of the letter in which to request a review of the decision in accordance with Article XI of these bylaws.
+The letter shall further notify the program that it shall have thirty (30) days from the date of the letter in which to request a review of the decision in accordance with Article XI of these bylaws.
 Failure of a member to request a review of a denial within such thirty (30) day period shall constitute acceptance of such decision by the member, which shall be deemed to have waived its review rights.
-A member which makes a timely request for a review of the decision shall have the decision reviewed in accordance with the procedures contained in Article XI, and its membership shall not lapse prior to the completion of review procedures described in Article XI.
+A program which makes a timely request for a review of the decision shall have the decision reviewed in accordance with the procedures contained in Article XI, and its membership shall not lapse prior to the completion of review procedures described in Article XI.

 Section 5.
-Applicants and members of AAIEP agree, as a condition of initial and continuing membership, that all information provided is stated honestly and candidly with no attempt to mislead or misrepresent.
-Applicants and members recognize that AAIEP must, due to limited financial resources, rely largely (if not completely) on information provided by the applicants and members and may not attempt to verify that information.
-Applicants and members further recognize and agree that failure to provide information honestly and candidly is grounds for the denial of application for initial and continuing membership and for termination of existing membership.
-Applicants and members further recognize and agree that AAIEP may take such action based on reliable information from a source other than the applicant or member, subject to the applicant’s and member’s right to review such action pursuant to Article XI.
-In addition, applicants and members agree that if a change occurs in a status of the Program after submission of the applicant for membership or renewal of membership or during the period of a member’s term of membership which materially affects the accuracy of the information previously provided to AAIEP, applicants and members agree to notify AAIEP in a timely manner of such change.
+Program applicants of EnglishUSA agree, as a condition of initial and continuing membership, that all information provided is stated honestly and candidly with no attempt to mislead or misrepresent.
+Program applicants recognize that EnglishUSA. must, due to limited financial resources, rely largely (if not completely) on information provided by the applicants and may not attempt to verify that information.
+Applicants further recognize and agree that failure to provide information honestly and candidly is grounds for the denial of application for initial and continuing membership and for termination of existing membership.
+Applicants further recognize and agree that EnglishUSA may take such action based on reliable information from a source other than the applicant, subject to the applicant’s right to review such action pursuant to Article XI.
+In addition, applicants and members agree that if a change occurs in a status of the Program after submission of the applicant for membership or renewal of membership or during the period of a member’s term of membership which materially affects the accuracy of the information previously provided to EnglishUSA, applicants and members agree to notify EnglishUSA. in a timely manner of such change.
 Failure to make such timely notification shall constitute grounds for corrective action under Article V.

 Section 2.
-After considering such response from the member, if any is received, the Executive Board may take action on the matter.
+After considering such response from the program, if any is received, the Executive Board may take action on the matter.
 The Executive Board may take any action that appears reasonable under the circumstances.
 Such actions include, but are not limited to: (1) taking no adverse action; (2) issuing a warning; (3) imposing terms of probation; and (4) terminating membership.
-If the action is to terminate, the member shall be notified by registered or certified mail, return receipt requested.
+If the action is to terminate, the program shall be notified by registered or certified mail, return receipt requested.
 The member shall have thirty (30) days from the date of receipt of such notice in which to request a review of the matter pursuant to Article XI of these Bylaws.
-Failure of a member to request such a review of the action within such thirty (30) day period shall constitute acceptance of such decision by the member and the member shall be deemed to have waived its review rights.
-A member who makes a timely request for a review of the decision shall have the decision reviewed in accordance with the procedures contained in Article XI, and the member’s membership shall not lapse prior to the completion of the review procedures described in Article XI.
-A program whose membership in AAIEP has been terminated may apply for membership in AAIEP after one calendar year has elapsed from the date of termination.
+Failure of a program to request such a review of the action within such thirty (30) day period shall constitute acceptance of such decision by the program and the program shall be deemed to have waived its review rights.
+A program who makes a timely request for a review of the decision shall have the decision reviewed in accordance with the procedures contained in Article XI, and the program’s membership shall not lapse prior to the completion of the review procedures described in Article XI.
+A program whose membership in EnglishUSA has been terminated may apply for membership in EnglishUSA after one calendar year has elapsed from the date of termination.

 Section 1.
 The officers of the Association shall be a President, a President-Elect, a Vice President for Standards, a Vice President for Advocacy, a Vice President for Outreach, a Vice President-Elect for Standards, a Vice President-Elect for Advocacy, a Vice President-Elect for Outreach, a Secretary, and a Treasurer.